lisitsyn/tapkee/README.md

 Please note that if you don't include Eigen3 in your project there is no need to define that variable - Eigen3 will be included by Tapkee in this case.

-If you are able to use less restrictive licenses (such as GPLv3 and LGPLv3) you could define the following variables:
+If you are able to use less restrictive licenses (such as LGPLv3) you could define the following variable:

 - `TAPKEE_USE_LGPL_COVERTREE` to use Covertree code by John Langford.
-- `TAPKEE_USE_GPL_TSNE` to use Barnes-Hut-SNE code by Laurens van der Maaten (not yet possible).

 When compiling your software that includes Tapkee be sure Eigen3 headers are in include path and your code is linked against ARPACK library (-larpack key for g++ and clang++).